DS-KB-lab/MDOT/README.md

-# Echoes of the Heart: Momentum Distillation Oscillographic ECG Classification with Diagnostic Insights
+# Enhancing Interpretability in ECG Classification: A Physician-Informed Momentum Distillation Transformer Approach

-This repository contains the implementation of the Momentum Distillation Oscillographic Transformer (MDOT) method for ECG classification, as described in our CVPR 2024 paper.
+This repository contains the implementation of the Momentum Distillation Oscillographic Transformer (MDOT) method for ECG classification, as described in our course(**Ethics in Artificial Intelligence**) project.

 ## Overview